-For immediate housing needs, the American Red Cross and other volunteer agencies set up shelters for people who cannot return to their homes.
-Listen to your radio or watch local media for the location of the nearest volunteer agency facility.
+For immediate housing needs, the American Red Cross and other voluntary, faith-based, and community-based organizations set up shelters for people who cannot return to their homes.
+Listen to your radio or watch local media for the location of the nearest shelter.

 For health and space reasons, pets are generally not permitted in public emergency shelters.
-Contact the emergency management office or your local animal shelter or humane society to see if there is a shelter set-up to take pets in an emergency.
+Contact your local emergency management office or your local animal shelter or humane society to see if there is a shelter set up to take pets in an emergency.

-For those who have longer-term housing needs, FEMA offers several types of assistance, including services and grants to help people repair their homes and find replacement housing.
+For those who have short or long term housing needs, FEMA offers several types of Individual Disaster Assistance, including Temporary Housing Assistance, Lodging Expense Reimbursement, and other services and grants to help individuals and families repair their homes and find replacement housing.

-- The insurance covering the dwelling does not fully cover applicant's additional living expense and/or home repairs.
+- The insurance covering the home does not fully cover your additional living expense, loss of use, and/or home repairs.

 If you are displaced by the disaster, or your home was damaged Apply for assistance.